-The Academy is proud of the high standards of attendance and punctuality achieved.
-These statistics are an indication of the high levels of co-operation which exist between the Academy and the home, as well as the positive response of students to their educational opportunities provided by the Academy.
+Dean Trust Wigan are proud of the high standards of attendance and punctuality achieved.
+These statistics are an indication of the high levels of co-operation which exist between school and home, as well as the positive response of students to their educational opportunities provided by the school.

 We believe that:

 • Regular attendance promotes the effective and continuous learning of all pupils;

 • Regular attendance promotes positive friendships and well-being;